When you think of the sunny skies and the beaches, it’s hard not to want to buy land in Florida.

 It lies on the western edge of the state about 120 miles south of Tampa where the Gulf of Mexico and Caloosahatchee River meet.

-The seat of Lee County is Fort Myers, which is the largest city in Cape Coral and a popular tourist area.
+The seat of Lee County is Fort Myers and the largest city is Cape Coral, which is a popular tourist area.

 As a result, Lee County has strong economic sectors in retail, leisure, hospitality, and construction.